teaprof/boost-asio-example/README.md

 In boost::asio examples, the special mechanism prevents deletion of such objects when at least one asyncronous operation is in progress.
-This mechanism is based on creating  shared_ptr to such object and capturing it in lambdacallback function.
+This mechanism is based on creating  shared_ptr to such object and capturing it in lambda callback function.
-After callback function have been executed, the corresponding shared_ptr is destroyed making possible to destroy communication object.
+After callback function have been executed, the corresponding shared_ptr is destroyed making possible to destroy the communication object.

-When program doesn't need the communication object any more, it deletes shared_ptr to this object.
+When the program no longer needs the communication object, it deletes shared_ptr to this object.
 But the actual moment when communicator object will be deleted depends on when the last asynchronous operation is completed.
 **In other words, the actual moment when the resources will be released depends